Static Level Ancestors in Practice: Conclusions

 \section{Conclusions}

-Each algorithm presented, implemented and tested in this paper has distinct merits and shortcomings.
-No one algorithm has a clear advantage over the others in every aspect.
-The Table algorithm outperforms, as expected, all other solutions in query execution time, if one can afford its worst case quadratic space requirement, which can be significant even when the input tree has logarithmically bounded depth.
-Space utilization, which is possibly the most critical component influencing algorithm choice, seems to correlate with the simplicity of algorithms with data structures that use linear bounded space, with the Find-Smaller and the Ladder algorithms outperforming all others, the latter demonstrating increased benefits when dealing with unbalanced trees.
+Each algorithm presented, implemented, and tested in this paper has distinct merits and shortcomings.
+No one algorithm has a clear advantage over the others in every aspect, although the Menghani \& Matani algorithm outperforms most in several areas.
+The Table algorithm outperforms -- as expected -- all other solutions in query execution time, if one can afford its worst case quadratic space requirement, which can be significant even when the input tree has logarithmically bounded depth.
+Space utilization, which is possibly the most critical component influencing algorithm choice, seems to correlate with the simplicity of algorithms with data structures that use linear bounded space, with the Menghani \& Matani, Jump-Pointer-Ladder, and Find-Smaller algorithms outperforming all others, and the first two demonstrating increased benefits when dealing with unbalanced trees.

-Some of the simpler non-optimal algorithms, such as the Ladder, lead to simple efficient implementations, that are easier to comprehend, maintain, optimize and extend.
-On the other hand, with ever increasing problem sizes and machine capabilities, the optimal algorithms, especially the Find-Smaller, will be the solution of choice once $\log n$ becomes sizable.
-Ben-Amram's algorithm seems to be the most versatile solution, combining excellent query execution times with the smallest space footprint and reasonable preprocessing requirements.
+Some of the simpler non-optimal algorithms, such as the Menghani \& Matani, lead to simple efficient implementations, that are easier to comprehend, maintain, optimize and extend.
+On the other hand, with ever increasing problem sizes and machine capabilities, the optimal algorithms, especially the Find-Smaller, may be the solutions of choice once tree size sufficiently large, but certainly much larger than 1B nodes.
+Overall, the Menghani \& Matani and Ben-Amram's algorithms seem to be the most versatile solutions, combining excellent query execution times with a smaller space footprint and reasonable preprocessing requirements.

-The Table, Jump-Pointer, Ladder, Jump-Ladder and Macro-Micro-Tree algorithm implementations can be downloaded at \url{www.tcnj.edu/~papamicd/level_ancestor}.
-The Find-Smaller algorithm implementation can be obtained from its author \cite{Be09}.
+The Table, Jump-Pointer, Ladder, Jump-Ladder, Macro-Micro-Tree, Menghani \& Matani, and Hagerup algorithm implementations can be downloaded at \url{www.tcnj.edu/~papamicd/level_ancestor}.
+The Find-Smaller algorithm implementation can be obtained from its authors \cite{Be09}.